McKim, Mead & White

-Early years
+History

+Background

-Charles McKim was the son of a prominent Quaker abolitionist who grew up in West Orange, New Jersey.
-He attended Harvard College and went to Paris to attend the École des Beaux-Arts, a leading training ground for Americans.
+Charles McKim, who grew up in West Orange, New Jersey, was the son of a prominent Presbyterian abolitionist.
+He attended Harvard College and the École des Beaux-Arts in Paris, a leading training ground for American artists.

 William Rutherford Mead, a cousin of president Rutherford B. Hayes, went to Amherst College and trained with Russell Sturgis in Boston.
-The two formed a partnership with William Bigelow in New York in 1877.
+McKim and Mead formed a partnership with William Bigelow in New York City in 1877.

 White was born in New York City, the son of Shakespearean scholar Richard Grant White and Alexina Black Mease (1830–1921).
-His father was a dandy and Anglophile with no money, but a great many connections in New York's art world, including painter John LaFarge, Louis Comfort Tiffany and Frederick Law Olmsted.
+His father was a dandy and Anglophile with no money, but a great many connections in New York's art world, including painter John LaFarge, jeweler Louis Comfort Tiffany and landscape architect Frederick Law Olmsted.

 White had no formal architectural training; he began his career at the age of 18 as the principal assistant to Henry Hobson Richardson, the most important American architect of the day and creator of a style recognized today as "Richardsonian Romanesque".
 He remained with Richardson for six years, playing a major role in the design of the William Watts Sherman House in Newport, Rhode Island, an important Shingle Style work.

 White joined the partnership in 1879, and quickly became known as the artistic leader of the firm.
 McKim's connections helped secure early commissions, while Mead served as the managing partner.
 Their work applied the principles of Beaux-Arts architecture, with its classical design traditions and training in drawing and proportion, and the related City Beautiful movement after 1893.
 The designers quickly found wealthy and influential clients amidst the bustle and economic vigor of metropolitan New York.